What is a product analysis framework

 Now, you can use targeted surveys in those problem areas to understand user pain points.
 Surveys are perfect for specific customer needs analysis as they capture real-time user sentiments and insights into user satisfaction and potential issues.

-Sprig surveys can be scheduled or triggered by user actions.
+Sprig Surveys can be scheduled or triggered by user actions.
 For example, a survey might pop up when a user attempts to exit during onboarding, asking for specific reasons for leaving.
 This approach catches users at a point of frustration and motivates them to describe the exact problem.

 You can choose from a variety of survey templates, all specifically designed to meet different SaaS requirements.